 With PPC, your ad shows immediately on search pages, and PPC ads allow you to try out various keywords, headlines, prices, and selling approaches.
-PPC ads will help you find out the highest-converting keywords that you can use in your copy.
+PPC ads will help you find the highest-converting keywords you can use in your copy.

-An example is Fiverr showing up on top, before Upwork, on SERP for the keyword "hire a freelancer".
+An example is Fiverr showing up on top, before Upwork, on SERP for the keyword "hire a freelancer."
 Upwork, on the other hand, is the first URL of the organic results.

 Email marketing is still useful for anyone who pursues entrepreneurship through their online business.
-As mentioned earlier, create an opt-in page where your potential customers give their email address in exchange for free, expert content.
+As mentioned earlier, create an opt-in page where your potential customers give their email addresses in exchange for free, expert content.

 Mailchimp is a good option and has a freemium model that can work well for you if you are starting.

 And don't forget to follow up.
 About 36% of people who have purchased your product or services will buy from you again, which will only happen if you follow them up.

 Follow-up usually helps in any leads that you're looking for: